Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Discussion

 Following our remark on the interpretation of RSOS and ballistic deposition as analogues of first and last passage percolation on this random geometry, a more general class of directed polymer models on the random Poisson lattice might be of interest.
 That is, one can place a Gibbs measure on weights proportional to $\exp(\beta W(\gamma)),$ where intuitively $\beta = \pm \infty$ correspond to the restricted solid on solid model and ballistic deposition.
 The general $\beta$ case bears a strong resemblance to a model introduced in \cite{cannizzaro2020brownian} to understand the large scale limit of ballistic deposition.
 These could be objects of future study.

 In general, tools to understand surface height fluctuations for continuous-time surface growth models are still under-developed.
 A natural goal for future research is to extend \cite{chatterjee2014superconcentration} to the continuous-time, asynchronous update setting, though a superconcentration theory in this setting seems to require more assumptions on the surface growth dynamics.
-Beyond understanding surface height fluctuations, studying scaling limits of the model is also of interest, with the eventual goal of rigorously demonstrating KPZ behavior in the model.
-In recent work of \cite{comets2022scaling}, a variant of ballistic deposition was shown to have a scaling limit in terms of a continuum LPP; by analogy, one could investigate the scaling limit of the RSOS model in terms of first passage percolation.
+Beyond understanding surface height fluctuations, studying scaling limits of the model is also of interest.
+For example, in recent work of \cite{comets2022scaling}, a variant of ballistic deposition was shown to have a (non-KPZ) scaling limit in terms of a continuum LPP; by analogy, one could investigate the scaling limit of the RSOS model in terms of first passage percolation.